farhansayyed165/van-life-/README.md

-# co10b41a9932640566664d554
+# Van Life Application with React Router!

 Warning: Vite enforces using jsx syntax inside jsx/tsx files, so it will complain about that.
-Solution: rename `.js` files to `.jsx` :)
+Solution: rename `.js` files to `.jsx`

 Quick start: